Edd-Rowe/iris-service/README.md

 # iris-service

-This repo contains a REST micro-service that predicts the species of an iris given the lengths and widths of its petals and sepals.
+This repo contains a RESTful micro-service that predicts the species of an iris given the lengths and widths of its petals and sepals.

 Prediction is carried out using a logistic regression model implemented 'from scratch' (not using sklearn).